kroxylicious/kroxylicious/DEV_GUIDE.md

 * `REGISTRY_TOKEN` secret - the access token that corresponds to `REGISTRY_USERNAME`

 The workflow will push the container image to `${REGISTRY_DESTINATION}` so ensure that the `${REGISTRY_USERNAME}` user has sufficient write privileges.

+## DCO Signoff

+The project requires that all commits are signed-off, indicating that _you_ certify the changes with the developer certificate of origin (DCO) (https://developercertificate.org/).
+This can be done using `git commit -s` for each commit in your pull request.
+Alternatively, to signoff a bunch of commits you can use `git rebase --signoff _your-branch_`.

 # Deprecation Policy